meta-llama/llama-stack-apps/examples/ios_calendar_assistant/README.md

 4. Build the run the app on an iOS simulator or your device.
 First you may try a simple request:

 ```
-Create a calendar event with a meeting title as Llama Stack update for 2-3pm January 27, 2025.
+Create a calendar event with a meeting title as Llama Stack update for 2-3pm February 3, 2025.
 ```

 Then, a detailed meeting note:
 ```
-Date: January 20, 2025
+Date: February 4, 2025
 Time: 10:00 AM - 11:00 AM
 Location: Zoom
 Attendees: